quicwg/ops-drafts/draft-ietf-quic-applicability.md

 confidentiality or integrity of its payload data.

 Moreover, while encryption (in this case TLS) is inseparably integrated with QUIC, TLS negotiation over TCP can be blocked.
-In case it is RECOMMENDED to abort the connection, allowing the application to present a suitable prompt to the user that secure communication is unavailable.
+If TLS over TCP cannot be supported, the connection should rather be aborted instead in order to enable the application to present a suitable prompt to the user that secure communication is unavailable.

 # Zero RTT {#zero-rtt}